Filgrastim: Biosimilars

 In 2015, Sandoz's filgrastim-sndz (Zarxio), obtained the approval of the US Food and Drug Administration (FDA) as a biosimilar.
 This was the first product to be passed under the Biologics Price Competition and Innovation Act of 2009 (BPCI Act), as part of the Affordable Care Act.
 Zarxio was approved as a biosimilar, not as an interchangeable product, the FDA notes.
 And under the BPCI Act, only a biologic that has been approved as an "interchangeable" may be substituted for the reference product without the intervention of the health care provider who prescribed the reference product.
 The FDA said its approval of Zarxio is based on review of evidence that included structural and functional characterization, animal study data, human pharmacokinetic and pharmacodynamics data, clinical immunogenicity data and other clinical safety and effectiveness data that demonstrates Zarxio is biosimilar to Neupogen.

 In 2018, filgrastim-aafi (Nivestym) was approved for use in the United States.

 In September 2008, Ratiograstim, Tevagrastim, Biograstim, and Filgrastim ratiopharm were approved for use in the European Union.
 Filgrastim ratiopharm was withdrawn in July 2011 and Biograstim was withdrawn in December 2016.

 In February 2009, Filgrastim Hexal and Zarzio were approved for use in the European Union.

 In June 2010, Nivestim was approved for use in the European Union.

 In October 2013, Grastofil was approved for use in the European Union.

 In September 2014, Accofil was approved for use in the European Union.

 In 2016, Fraven was approved for use by Republic of Turkey ministry of health.

 Nivestym was approved for medical use in Canada in April 2020.

 In October 2021, Nypozi was approved for medical use in Canada.

 In February 2022, filgrastim-ayow (Releuko) was approved for medical use in the United States.

 In June 2024, filgrastim-txid (Nypozi) was approved for medical use in the United States.

 In December 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Zefylti, intended for the treatment of neutropenia and the mobilization of peripheral blood progenitor cells.
 The applicant for this medicinal product is CuraTeQ Biologics s.r.o.
 Zefylti is a biosimilar medicinal product.
 It is highly similar to the reference product Neupogen (filgrastim), which has been authorized in various EU countries.
 Zefylti was authorized for medical use in the European Union in February 2025.

 Economics

-Shortly after it was introduced, analyses of whether filgrastim is a cost-effective way of preventing febrile neutropenia depended upon the clinical situation and the financial model used to pay for treatment.
+Shortly after it was introduced in 1991 analyses showed that the cost-effectiveness of filgrastim in preventing febrile neutropenia depended upon the clinical situation and the financial model used to pay for treatment.
 The longer-acting pegfilgrastim may in some cases be more cost-effective.